-Line 14: Taxable pensions and annuities
+Line 13: Taxable IRAs, pensions and annuities

-Enter the amount of pensions and annuities from Column A you received as an Illinois resident, regardless of the source.
+Enter the amount of IRAs, pensions and annuities from Column A you received as an Illinois resident, regardless of where you were a resident when you made the contributions.

 Line 15: Rental real estate, royalties, partnerships, S corporations, trusts, etc.